-The Audit Committee has reviewed the relevant requirements of the Sarbanes-Oxley Act of 2002, the proposed rules of the Securities and Exchange Commission and the proposed new listing standards of the New York Stock Exchange regarding audit committee procedures and responsibilities.
+The Audit Committee has reviewed the relevant requirements of the Sarbanes-Oxley Act of 2002, the proposed rules of the Securities and Exchange Commission, and the proposed new listing standards of the New York Stock Exchange regarding audit committee procedures and responsibilities.
 Although the Audit Committee's existing procedures and responsibilities generally complied with the requirements of these rules and standards, the Board of Directors has adopted amendments to the Committee's charter to voluntarily implement certain of the rules and to make explicit its adherence to others.
 A copy of the Committee's amended charter is attached as an Appendix to this Proxy Statement.

-During 2002 the Committee met and held separate discussions with ALLETE's Controller, other members of management, and the Company's independent auditor, PricewaterhouseCoopers LLP, regarding certain audit activities and the plans for and results of selected internal audits.
+During 2002 the Committee met and held separate discussions with members of ALLETE's management, and the Company's independent auditor, PricewaterhouseCoopers, regarding certain audit activities and the plans for and results of selected internal audits.
 The Committee reviewed the quarterly financial statements.
-It reviewed the material business control processes and the Company's compliance with laws and regulations.
-It also reviewed the Company's process for communicating its ethical code of conduct.
-The Committee approved the appointment of PricewaterhouseCoopers LLP as the Company's independent auditor for the year 2003, subject to shareholder ratification.
-The Company's independent auditor provided to the Committee the written disclosure required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed with the independent auditor that firm's independence.
+It reviewed the adequacy of the systems of internal controls, and the Company's compliance with laws and regulations.
+It also reviewed the Company's process for communicating its code of business conduct and ethics.
+The Committee approved the appointment of PricewaterhouseCoopers as the Company's independent auditor for the year 2003, subject to shareholder ratification.
+The Commany's independent auditor provided to the Committee the written disclosure required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed with the independent auditor that firm's independence.

 The Audit Committee has: (i) reviewed and discussed ALLETE's audited financial statements for the year ending December 31, 2002 with ALLETE's management and with ALLETE's independent auditors; (ii) met with management to discuss all financial statements prior to their issuance and to discuss significant accounting issues; and (iii) discussed with ALLETE's independent auditors the matters required to be discussed by SAS 61 (Codification of Statements on Auditing Standards) which include, among other items, matters related to the conduct of the audit of ALLETE's financial statements.
 The Committee has also discussed with the Chief Executive Officer and Chief Financial Officer the certification process required by the Sarbanes-Oxley Act of 2002.
 Management represented to the Committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles.
 The Committee discussed with the independent auditor matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees) as currently in effect.
 Based on the above-mentioned review and discussions, the Committee recommended to the Board of Directors that the audited financial statements be included in ALLETE's Annual Report on Form 10-K for the fiscal year ended December 31, 2002, for filing with the Securities and Exchange Commission.

-Management has advised the Audit Committee that PricewaterhouseCoopers LLP's fees for the year ended December 31, 2002 were as follows:
+Management has advised the Audit Committee that PricewaterhouseCoopers' fees for the year ended December 31, 2002 were as follows:

-AUDIT FEES: The aggregate fees billed by PricewaterhouseCoopers LLP for professional services rendered for the audit of the Company's annual financial statements for the year ended December 31, 2002 and the reviews of the financial statements included in ALLETE's Forms 10-Q for 2002 were \$1.1 million.
+AUDIT FEES: The aggregate fees billed for professional services rendered for the audit of the Company's annual financial statements for the year ended December 31, 2002 and the reviews of the financial statements included in ALLETE's quarterly reports on Form 10-Q for 2002 were \$1.1 million.

-TAX CONSULTING FEES: The aggregate fees billed in 2002 by PricewaterhouseCoopers LLP for professional services rendered for tax consulting to the Company were \$1.0 million.
+TAX CONSULTING FEES: The aggregate fees billed for professional services rendered for tax consulting to the Company were \$1.0 million.